wilsonperezrc/rFDA/README.md

 <h2>Simulation:</h2>

-To evaluate the robustness of the proposed method, six mathematical models are considered in the development of this study.
+Six mathematical models were employed to assess the robustness of the proposed method.

 <h2>Datasets:</h2>